intel/nauta/docs/user-guide/actions/getting_started.md

                    process in the system console until the user stops the process.
-To run in the background, add '&' at the end of the line. model, mo        Commands used to manage processing, conversion and packaging of models. mount, m         Displays a command that can be used to mount a client's folder on their local machine. predict, p       Start, stop, and manage prediction jobs and instances. template, tmp    Command for handling templates used by the system. user, u          Create, delete, or list users of the platform.
-Can only be run by a platform administrator. verify, ver      Verifies whether all required external components contain the proper versions installed.
+To run in the background, add '&' at the end of the line. model, mo        Manage the processing, conversion, and packaging of models. mount, m         Displays a command that can be used to mount a client's folder on their local machine. predict, p       Start, stop, and manage prediction jobs and instances. template, tmp    Manage experiment templates used by the system. user, u          Create, delete, or list users of the platform.
+Can only be run by a platform administrator. verify, ver      Verifies if all required external components contain the proper installed versions. version, v       Displays the version of the installed nctl application.

 ```

 ## Example Experiments